ahgroup/mitiiwebsite/content/post/2019-03-13-website-update.md

   focal_point: ''
 ---

-As part of the switch to Hugo, I finally managed to update the website with some new content!
+We switched the website from Wordpress to Hugo, and updated the layout and content.